Automate your development process

 Building an Android project on Codemagic

-file committed to the version control system.
+file to the version control system.

 Follow the steps below to start a build:

-Then, click Start your first build.
+Go to your project settings, and click on Start your first build.

 This will start a new build for your native Android project.